Satellite-im/markdowns/README.md

 # Markdowns
 - provides a function called `text_to_html` which parses a subset of markdown, replaces it with html tags, and returns the string. handles bold, italics, strikethrough, and code. also transforms text into emojis too, ignoring text within code segments.
-- provides a function to detects if a string consists of a single emoji and wraps it in a `span`.
 - provides the text to emoji function as a standalone

 ## Supported markdown